-Listed below are the programs for 2014 Take Your Child to Work Day.
+Listed below are the programs for 2016 Take Your Child to Work Day.

 To register your child, go to the

 page.
-Child registration will open on Monday, June 2nd, 2014.
+Child registration will open on Friday, May 20th, 2016.

 Way more than setting the blender on puree, this program will show how we go from samples we have collected in nature to chemicals ready for testing as possible new drugs.
 See our computer controlled robots in action and get to wear lab coats and goggles.